During those thirteen years in Paris we of course went to see many operas, concerts and theater productions.

 The Houston Grand Opera toured Europe with its spectacular production of “Porgy” in the late 70s.
 It began with a six‐week engagement at the Palais des Congrès in Paris, sponsored by the Paris Opera.
 Metteur en scène was Jack O’Brien.

-We saw this outstanding production in early1978.
+We saw this stunning production in early1978.
 Actually, we saw it twice, the first time with John’s parents and with his aunt and uncle, Ann and Larry, classic opera lovers.
 Later on, my sister Gun visited us and it seemed like a must to go back and see it once again with Gun.
 I could not see it too many times anyway.
-It was with a different pair of lead singers this time.
+It was with a different pair of lead singers the second time.
 The quality of the show was of course the same.
 Superb 4

 The production was magnificent.
 You felt as if you were in the U.S. South, Alabama, Georgia, or some such genuinely southern state.
 In fact, the opera takes place on Catfish Row in Charleston, South Caroline.
 The singing and acting were the very best.
 In an opera like this one, the acting is more important than in any 19th century opera I can think of.